NNTmux/newznab-tmux/docker/8.3/README.md

 **Author:** [Fossil01](https://github.com/Fossil01)

+### Caution: This setup is intended solely for development use.
+For production deployments, it is recommended to construct your own Docker containers.

-The development environment contains the: App, MariaDB, Redis, Manticore and Mailpit containers.
-The app container is where nginx and PHP-FPM run and has a bind mount to the root directory of this project.
-Supervisord is used to run it all in the background.
-Manticore can be switched out for Elasticsearch by commenting/uncommenting the corresponding lines in `docker-compose.yml`.
-Elasticsearch has security disabled by default.
+This development environment is composed of several key containers: App, MariaDB, Redis, Manticore, and Mailpit.
+The App container hosts nginx and PHP-FPM, and includes a bind mount that links to the root directory of this project.
+Supervisord is utilized to manage these services in the background.

+For search capabilities, Manticore is the default setup, but you can easily switch to Elasticsearch by modifying the corresponding lines in the docker-compose.yml file.
+Note that Elasticsearch is configured with security features disabled by default.

 This container also houses several tools to run the indexing backend: tmux, ffmpeg, mediainfo, unrar etc. It also has MariaDB & Postgres clients, NodeJS & Yarn.